simagren/Cpp_Custom_Vector/README.md

 Custom Vector and Iterator classes.
 Assignment from Advanced C++ programming at Malmö University.

-Dalloc file was provided by my teacher Olle Lindeberg
+Dalloc and Dhelper files was provided by my teacher Olle Lindeberg